Zilliqa/scilla-docs/docs/source/scilla-in-depth.rst

 When a transition finishes, its outgoing messages are added to the message queue.
 The first message in the queue is then removed from the queue for processing.
-If at this point the queue is empty, the transaction finishes.
+If there are no messages left to process, then the transaction finishes, and all state changes and fund transfers are committed to the blockchain.

 When a transition sends multiple messages, the messages are added to the queue in the following order: